 Situation of the country

-Senegal is a major economic power in West Africa, but its wealth is very unevenly distributed.
-A substantial percentage of the country's population lives in a situation of extreme poverty and people with disabilities are highly represented in this category.
-Furthermore, in the south of the country, in Casamance, the population still lives under the threat of anti-personnel landmines.
+Senegal is a major economic power in West Africa, but a substantial percentage of the country's population lives in a situation of extreme poverty.
+People with disabilities are often discriminated against and are highly vulnerable.

 The legislative framework on disability in Senegal has changed for the better since 2010, when the country ratified the Convention on the Rights of Persons with Disabilities.
 However, people with disabilities face barriers on a daily basis when trying to access health, education and employment services.
 Victims of discrimination, they continue to fight to have their fundamental rights upheld.
 The school enrolment of children with disabilities, which is far below the national average, is one of the country’s major educational development challenges.